liftbridge-io/liftbridge/documentation/client_implementation.md

 	// FetchMetadata returns cluster metadata including broker and stream
 	// information.
 	FetchMetadata(ctx context.Context) (*Metadata, error)

-	// FetchPartitionMetadata retrieves the latest partition metadata from partition leader
+	// SetCursor persists a cursor position for a particular stream partition.
+	// This can be used to checkpoint a consumer's position in a stream to
+	// resume processing later.
+	SetCursor(ctx context.Context, id, stream string, partition int32, offset int64) error

+	// FetchCursor retrieves a cursor position for a particular stream
+	// partition.
+It returns -1 if the cursor does not exist.
-	// The main interest is to retrieve Highest Watermark and Newest Offset FetchPartitionMetadata(ctx context.Context, stream string, partition int32) (*PartitionMetadataResponse, error)
+	FetchCursor(ctx context.Context, id, stream string, partition int32) (int64, error)
 }
 ```